Fern Creek High School

-Fern Creek High School is a communications, JROTC, media and the arts magnet school in Louisville, Kentucky, United States.
+Fern Creek High School is a communications, JROTC, and a media and arts school in Louisville, Kentucky, United States.
 It is part of Jefferson County Public Schools.
 Founded in 1923, it was the first high school in the Jefferson County (Kentucky) School System.
 It has an enrollment of approximately 1,900 students.

 History

-On 30th September 2014, at least one shot was fired at the school.
+On 30 September 2014, at least one shot was fired at the school.
 One student with non-life-threatening injuries was transported to a local hospital.
 The high school and a nearby elementary school were placed on lock-down while authorities searched for the gunman.
 A suspect described as a student was apprehended nearby about three hours after the shooting.

 Academics

-FCTHS provides an academic program with a variety of majors to meet students' diverse career and college interests.
-Students select one of four Schools of Study that best suits their academic or career goals: